jurica29/EnglishLanguageQuiz/README.md

 # English Language Quiz
-This is a quiz that tests your knowledge on English language and culture.
+This is a quiz that tests users' knowledge of English language and culture.

 <img src="./images/readmeimages/amiresponsive.jpg"/>